jimjonesbr/oai_fdw/README.md

 ## Support Functions

-These support functions helps to retrieve additional information from an OAI Server, so that queries can be narrowed down.
+These support functions help to retrieve additional information from an OAI Server, so that queries can be narrowed down.

 ### [OAI_Identify](https://github.com/jimjonesbr/oai_fdw/blob/master/README.md#oai_identify)